dylan-lang/http/documentation/source/server/dylan-server-pages.rst

 Note that ``style`` defines a parameter for the tag call such that the ``style`` variable is bound to the value of that parameter in the body of the tag definition.
-The tag functon must always accept one argument: ``page``, an instance of :class:`<dylan-server-page>`.
+The tag function must always accept one argument: ``page``, an instance of :class:`<dylan-server-page>`.